RealGeeks/wp_export_parser/README.md

 Parsing XML sucks.
 This library provides a cleaner interface to get at the data in a [Wordpress](http://wordpress.org) export XML file.

-I'm using the built-in `etree.ElementTree` parser to parse the actual [Wordpress XML file](http://en.blog.wordpress.com/2006/06/12/xml-import-export/), and [BeautifulSoup4](http://www.crummy.com/software/BeautifulSoup/) to extract images from the body of the posts.
+I'm using the built-in `etree.ElementTree` parser to parse the [Wordpress XML file](http://en.blog.wordpress.com/2006/06/12/xml-import-export/).

-If you have a Wordpress export that breaks the parser (I *know* they are out there) send it over and I'll see what I can do to make it work.
+If you have a Wordpress export that breaks the parser I feel your pain.
+Try looking at the line that Expat is barfing on and manually fixing it.

 #Features